Get confident and calm by knowing how to Plan and Prepare at home before going to the dentist.

 This way you are empowering yourself in the comfort of your own home, rather than handing it over to your dentist to be in charge of your inner calm.

-An example of this fourth Pillar:
+An example of the 4th Pillar:

 Tools: Identify fear & Self-Talk